Angels rally with four in sixth, top Rangers 4-1

 Rangers: LHP Mike Minor has been shut down for the season.
 Used exclusively as a reliever by the Royals last season, he emerged as the Rangers’ most effective starter.
 He went 12-8 with a 4.18 ERA in 28 starts.
 The 30-year-old Minor threw 157 innings and that was simply deemed enough for this season.

-Angels: Two-way star Ohtani has decided to have Tommy John surgery next week in Los Angeles by Dr. Neal ElAttrache.
+Angels: Ohtani has decided to have Tommy John surgery next week in Los Angeles by Dr. Neal ElAttrache.
 The announcement was expected and Angels manager Mike Scioscia confirmed it means Ohtani will not pitch next season.
-Ohtani is expected back as a hitter next year, but Scioscia said it was too soon to know if he’ll be ready by the season opener.
-Said Scioscia: “He wants to excel at both phases of the game.
-The fact he can’t pitch (next season), there is a little bit of a void.
-But he’ll be able to hit and focus on that.”

 UP NEXT